el-loza/yelp-help-supreme/src/README.md

     -
     -
   - testML.java
-    -Runs a loop on the two models that we ran our data through.
+    - Runs a loop on the two models that we ran our data through.
 The ArrayList diffLayers were changed on different hidden layers, high and low, more or less layers.
 Int[] nIterations added more iterations, from what we've seen, they all converge to one similar output after x iterations.
 Inputs a .txt written in libsvm format from hdfs cluster of data that you wish to run through machine learning model.
 Outputs a .txt file specified
   - testML2.java
-    -TestML2 is similar to testML.
+    - TestML2 is similar to testML.
 The information for diffLayers and int[] nIterations were changed and specifed for the test that we wanted to run on x.txt file and output as y.txt file